-- 1 Click Color in Advanced View. - 2 Click and drag the Control slider to your preferred setting: - To increase the Brightness, move the slider to the right. - To decrease the Brightness, move the slider to the left. - Optionally, click the up and down arrow buttons in the adjustment box.
+- 1 From the Tree View pane, click Color. - 2 Click and drag the Control slider to your preferred setting: - To increase the Brightness, move the slider to the right. - To decrease the Brightness, move the slider to the left. - Optionally, click the up and down arrow buttons in the adjustment box.